 mask build

-Just remember, this is beta quality software at the moment.
-Use at your own risk.
-Also, the mask build currently creates a universal build on macOS.
+The mask build currently creates a universal build on macOS.
 I haven't built and tried this software on any other platform.
 It should work as is on Linux, but I haven't really tried it yet.
+I just haven't had the time to do it.
+If you would like to contribute executeables for other systems, let me know and I can add them to the Releases.

 You can also download the latest release on the release page.
 I currently only have a macOS universal build.
-It will say that it is from a unknown developer.
+It will say that it is from an unknown developer.
 You just have to give it permission in order to use it.
 I write programs for my personal use and anyone that wants to use them.
 Since I'm not making money with it, I don't want to spend the $100/year to have Apple to qualify it for general distribution.
 As with any free program you download, use it at your own risk.
 I so far haven't had any issues with this program.
-It only save information to the harddrive in the user's home directory.
+It only saves information to the harddrive in the user's home directory.
 It never deletes anything.
 If you have any issues or have a suggestion, please leave a comment on the discussion board.

 When you first open the program, it will create a default board ready to create lists and items in the lists.
 The hotkeys list below will guide you to using the program.